 Once you reach the top of the canyon at Sunrise Point, the trail leads you along the rim towards Sunset Point.
 This section of the hike is mostly flat with beautiful views of the canyon.

-While both the names Sunrise Point and Sunset Point suggests they’re great spots to watch from, anywhere along the rim is a perfect place to grab a seat and take in the views.
+While both the names Sunrise Point and Sunset Point suggest they’re great spots to watch from, anywhere along the rim is a perfect place to grab a seat and take in the views.

 Where to Stay in Bryce Canyon